You’ve probably seen these two words together so many times they feel like one thing.

 Across as many servers as you give it.

-Think of Kubernetes Like a Cafeteria Manager
+Think of Docker Like a Shipping Container

 How Docker and Kubernetes Work Together